Prevention and Correction of Asphalt-Based FOD

 Weathered & Deteriorated Pavements

 The DOD has numerous older airfield pavements that must be repaved, reconstructed, or reduced to limited or no use.
-Although GSB-88® provides no increase in structural benefits, it can often significantly retard further surface deterioration that may lead to greater structural damage.
-In such cases, a heavier and less diluted application of GSB-88® may make a significant difference in an older pavements degree of readiness, or delay the need for repaving, or reconstruction, until proper engineering and funding can be obtained.
+Although GSB-88® provides no increase in structural benefits, it can often significantly reduce further surface deterioration that may lead to greater structural damage.
+In such cases, a heavier and less diluted application of GSB-88® may make a significant difference in an older pavement's degree of readiness, or it may delay the need for repaving or reconstruction until proper engineering and funding can be obtained.

-For example: in 2006 at NAS Fallon, NV, the Inboard runway was showing premature binder failure and creating potentially serious asphalt FOD issues.
-After other material and technology had failed to resolve the problem, a heavy treatment of GSB-88® was applied to the runway in September of 2006.
-After application, GSB-88® was observed to be holding the aggregate in place, and the runway was returned to full readiness - and maintained that readiness - for the 20+ months needed for engineering and funding.
+For example: In 2006 at NAS Fallon, NV, the Inboard runway was showing premature binder failure and creating potentially serious asphalt FOD issues.
+After other material and technology had failed to resolve the problem, a heavy treatment of GSB-88® was applied to the runway in September 2006.
+After application, GSB-88® was observed to be holding the aggregate in place, and the runway was returned to full readiness – and maintained that readiness – for the 20-plus months needed for engineering and funding.

 Roads & Parking Lots

 Pavement infrastructure within a facility is also critical to overall readiness.
 Too often, these pavements are overlooked due to scarce O&M funding, but the longer these assets are neglected, the more costly the correction process becomes.
 When followed with sufficient discipline, a well-planned pavement preservation program that includes GSB-88® can greatly reduce the overall costs of pavement infrastructure, while significantly improving the quality of the facility’s operational capabilities.